top of page

 He was hospitalized several times with diabetic ketoacidosis; a life threatening complication of untreated diabetes.
 Not only was this detrimental to his health, it cost the hospital an average of 30,000$ for every stay.

 DONATEURMEDS was able to provide him with insulin and supplies to monitor his blood sugar.
 Since then he's back to work and has stayed out of the hospital!
+This is just one of many stories that have made profound and life altering impacts -- all made by using YOUR generously donated medications.

 This is not an isolated or unique patient story, but highlights the huge disparities we have in our communities and barriers that patients face in accessing the healthcare they deserve.